Outrageous Predictions

 Saxo Group

 An expense ratio represents the annual fee a mutual fund or ETF charges investors to cover operating costs.
 It is expressed as a percentage of the fund's average net assets.
-This seemingly small percentage can significantly impact your returns over time, making it essential to understand what it includes and how it is calculated.
+This seemingly small percentage can significantly impact your returns over time, making it useful to understand what it includes and how it is calculated.

 The expense ratio encompasses various costs required to manage and operate the fund, including: